auxesisgroup/auxledger-evm-powered/README.md

 JSON-RPC is a remote procedure call protocol encoded in JSON.
 It is a very simple protocol (and very similar to XML-RPC), defining only a few data types and commands.
 JSON-RPC allows for notifications (data sent to the server that does not require a response) and for multiple calls to be sent to the server which may be answered out of order.

 JSON-RPC works by sending a request to a server implementing this protocol.
 The client in that case is typically software intending to call a single method of a remote system.
 Multiple input parameters can be passed to the remote method as an array or object, whereas the method itself can return multiple output data as well.
 (This depends on the implemented version.
-All transfer types are single objects, serialized using JSON.[1]
+All transfer types are single objects, serialized using JSON.
 A request is a call to a specific method provided by a remote system.
 It must contain three certain properties:method -

 * A String with the name of the method to be invoked.
 * params - An Object or Array of values to be passed as parameters to the defined method.